Ted's Hiking World American Canyon

 I had no idea that scotch broom was so delicate, as the flowers tend to conceal their inner details from passers-by.
 And that amazing star tulip is the only one I ever have seen.

-Streamside Springbeauty Pleasant going
+Pleasant going

 At the first trail junction I ignore an option to visit Ruck-a-Chucky, whatever that is.
 I ford a little stream, walk a hundred feet, and am compelled to rock-hop the creek again.
 Two hikers are scratching their heads and perusing a map, for they had not expected a second crossing.
 Unbeknownst to me at the time, these actually are two different creeks which merge out of sight in the underbrush.

-American Canyon Creek Hoboken Creek
+American Canyon Creek

 Many more flower types present themselves, some more interesting than others.
 Abruptly, the trail dips into a skinny canyon, where the creek rushes quickly along and is difficult to photograph.

-Meadow Larkspur Twining Snakelily
+Twining Snakelily

-Foothill Gilia In the narrows
+In the narrows

 Presently I am on the Western States Trail, which originally ran all the way to Utah.
 Now it is the venue for the world-famous Western States 100 ultra-marathon, one of the nation's Grand-Slam events of its type.
-On every last weekend of June, an average of 369 runners (that limit being mandated by Congress) survive a lottery or prior qualification, then risk their lives attempting to get from Squaw Valley to Auburn in 30 hours or less.
+On every last weekend of June, an average of 369 runners (the limit mandated by Congress) survive a lottery or prior qualification, then risk their lives attempting to get from Squaw Valley to Auburn in 30 hours or less.
 And in 100-degree heat, no less.
 This event is an offshoot of the annual Tevis Cup equestrian competition, which covers essentially the same route.

-Important junction Almost there
+Almost there

 It is a steep 600-foot downhill from here to the Middle Fork of the American River.
 Although the Poverty Bar environs are pleasant enough, I will say that this is the least scenic destination I have visited in this park to date.
-It is difficult even to reach the river bank over the field of 6-inch boulders resembling giant marbles.
-I bet things were rather more interesting around here back in the 1850's, when ten thousand gold miners were vying for space!
+It is difficult even to reach the river bank over the field of six-inch boulders resembling giant marbles.
+I bet things were rather more interesting around here back in the 1850s, when ten thousand gold miners were vying for space!

-Middle Fork American River at Poverty Bar Boy Scout troop
+Middle Fork American River at Poverty Bar

 A predictably noisy Boy Scout troop is picnicking nearby.
 Included in the group is a young girl.
 My guess is that she is the daughter of the troop leader.
 In any case, this is no place for me.
 After a brief break for some trail mix, I head back up the trail.

-California Snowdrop Bush Pacific Stonecrop
+California Snowdrop Bush

-Lots of poison oak, beautiful nonetheless Italian Thistle
+Lots of poison oak, yet beautiful nonetheless

-Near the first junction on the return, an unsigned usage trail leads down to the creek; it, of course, must be investigated.
+Near the first junction on the return, an unsigned usage trail leads down to the creek; of course, it must be investigated.
 On the way down the steep slope I encounter some new flower types, including a personal favorite.

-A well-used spur trail A reasonable swimming hole
+A reasonable swimming hole

 *